cigroup-ol/metaopt/docs/getting_started.rst

     args = optimize(f)

-MetaOpt will optimize ``f`` in parellel and then return a list of arguments for which ``f`` is minimal.
+MetaOpt will optimize ``f`` in parellel and finally return a list of arguments for which ``f`` is minimal.

 By default, MetaOpt uses the :class:`metaopt.optimizer.saes.SAESOptimizer` as optimizer.
-Other optimizers like the :class:`metaopt.optimizer.gridsearch.GridSearchOptimizer` can also be used.
+Other optimizers like the :class:`metaopt.optimizer.gridsearch.GridSearchOptimizer` may also be used.

 .. code-block:: python